prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 - Node-Exporter, Kube-State-Metrics: These components are loaded as dependencies into the chart, and are relatively simple components
 - Grafana: The Grafana chart is more feature-rich than this chart - it contains a sidecar that is able to load data sources and dashboards from configmaps deployed into the same cluster.
 For more information check out the [documentation for the chart](https://github.com/helm/charts/tree/master/stable/grafana)

-#### CoreOS CRDs

-The CRDs are provisioned using crd-install hooks, rather than relying on a separate chart installation.
-If you already have these CRDs provisioned and don't want to remove them, you can disable the CRD creation by these hooks by setting `prometheusOperator.createCustomResource` to `false` (not required if using Helm v3).

 #### Kubelet Service